sp00nman/rnaseqlib/README.md

 rnaseq_fusions_workflow
 =======================

-A collection of scripts and workflows to analyze RNA-seq data with a focus on the detection and filtering of fusions.
+A collection of workflows and scripts to analyze RNA-seq data.

++ Workflow for detecting and filtering fusions
++ Workflow for calling variants.